Demigoddrre/NorthwellPracticeDWH_code/README.md

 - Add Slowly Changing Dimensions (SCD) for historical tracking.
 - Implement pre-aggregated tables for frequently used metrics.
 - Migrate workflows to Azure for scalability.
-- Incorporate real-time monitoring with Kafka and streaming logs.
+- Integrate incremental real-time data updates from Delta Lake for up-to-date reporting.

 ---